prof3ssorSt3v3/mad9011/docs/deliverables/finalproject/part1.md

 - Your chosen website theme
 - Your group members' names

-(ensure you invited your prof to the file)
+(Ensure you invited your prof to the file)

 ## Grading